Yoroi. Kuro-urushinuri Honkozane Konito-odoshi Domaru Gusoku

 Presentation

-This Yoroi has a Koshu Tokubetsu Kicho Shiryo Paper, the second highest certificate issued by The Association for the Research and Preservation of Japanese Helmets and Armor.
-According to the certificate, the period is considered to be the late-Edo period.
+This suit of armor is accompanied by a Koshu Tokubetsu Kicho Shiryo Paper, the second-highest certificate issued by The Association for the Research and Preservation of Japanese Helmets and Armor.
+As per the certificate, the armor dates back to the late Edo period.

 Did you like this?
 Share it!